-- (3) Only potable water must be used:

-- (a) on equipment used to milk animals;

-- (b) to clean the teats of animals; or

-(c) for washing by persons milking animals.
+- (3) Only potable water must be used - (a) on equipment that comes into contact with milk for raw milk cheese; - (b) to clean the teats of animals; and - (c) for washing by persons milking animals.

 Potable water is defined in the Code as water acceptable for human consumption.
 It is essential that water used in the milking shed does not introduce contaminants and result in the contamination of raw milk with microorganisms.
 The water supply used within the dairy for sanitising and rinsing the milking plant, for washing teats, mixing up of teat dips and hand washing for operators should be potable.